ibm-cloud-docs/assistant/failover.md

 ### Analytics
 {: #failover-analytics}

-Watson Assistant analytics provides overview statistics on the number of interactions with users and containment rates.
+Watson Assistant analytics provide overview statistics on the number of interactions with users and containment rates.
 Analytics doesn't cumulate statistics across regions.
 With an active/passive topology, this approach to analytics should be sufficient.
 However, using an active/active topology likely requires using [webhooks](/docs/assistant?topic=assistant-webhook-log) to gather interaction data, and build custom data warehouses and reports to understand total usage.

 ### Recommendations
 {: #failover-recommendations}